alexfoglia1/axel/README.md

 ## How to launch AXEL

-One can either flash the axel.iso file in a USB drive and boot it on a real machine or use a virtual environment.
+One can either

+    1. flash the axel.iso file in a USB drive and boot it on a real machine
+    2. use a virtual environment such as qemu to launch the iso
+    3. On a unix physical machine, just add the axel.kernel compiled file under /boot directory and change the /boot/grub/grub.cfg to boot axel

 I personally use the virtual machine QEMU:

     qemu-system-i386 axel.iso